lamberta/devkit-doc/native/ios-setup.md

 ## Apple Developer Account

+For your initial use of the SDK there is no reason to set up an Apple Developer account.
+So you may want to skip this section and come back later.
+Without an account you will not be able to install your game on a mobile device.
+Note that you can run your game on the iOS Simulator, which is packaged with Xcode, without an Apple Developer account.

 To do iOS development you will need an [Apple Developer account](https://developer.apple.com/programs/register/) which costs $99.
 To build and install your app on your personal cellphone this is also necessary.
 By getting an Apple Developer account you will have access to the Apple Developer website and tools to generate provisioning profiles.

-Note that you can run your game on the iOS Simulator, which is packaged with Xcode, without an Apple Developer account.

 To get started with iOS development, you will need to access the Member Center on the  [Apple Developer website](developer.apple.com).
 Enter your Apple ID and Password.
 Select your team.
 Enter the iOS Provisioning Portal.
 Select the Certificates tab.
 Follow the instructions to request, download, and install your Development Certificate.